Ants Laikmaa

-Ants Laikmaa (5 May 1866 – 19 November 1942) was an Estonian painter.
+Ants Laikmaa (until 1935 Hans Laipman; 5 May 1866 – 19 November 1942) was an Estonian painter.

 Life

-Ants Laikmaa (until 1935 Hans Laipman) was born in Paiba farm, Araste village, Märjamaa Parish.
-He was the 13th child of a poor Estonian family.
-He attended schools in Velise, Haapsalu and Lihula.
+Ants Laikmaa was born Hans Laipman in Araste near Märjamaa, Estonia, then part of the Russian Empire.
+He was the 13th child in a family of Estonian farmers.
+He attended schools in Velise, Haapsalu, and Lihula.
 His mother died when he was a child.

-Laikmaa discovered early his interest in painting.
+Laikmaa discovered his interest in painting already in his early childhood.
 He studied from 1891 to 1893 and 1896/97 at the Düsseldorf Art Academy.
 From 1897 to 1899 he was working in Düsseldorf.
 He is associated with the Düsseldorf school of painting.
-In autumn of 1899 he returned to Tallinn.
+In the autumn of 1899, he returned to Tallinn.
 From 1900 to 1907 Laikmaa worked as an artist in Tallinn and Haapsalu.
-Study led him to Belgium, France, Austria, Finland and the Netherlands.
-1901 he organized the first ever Estonian art exhibition in Tallinn, 1906 followed by the first art exhibition in Tartu.
-1903, he founded a studio in Tallinn.
-1907 he founded the Estonian Art Association (Eesti Kunstiselts).
+His study led him to Belgium, France, Austria, Finland, and the Netherlands.
+In 1901, he organized the first-ever Estonian art exhibition in Tallinn, followed by the first art exhibition in Tartu in 1906.
+In 1903, he founded a studio in Tallinn, where his students included Otto Krusten.
+In 1907, he founded the Estonian Art Association (Eesti Kunstiselts).

-In 1904 the 38-year-old Laikmaa met the great love of his life, the 21-year-old Marie Under, one of the best-known poets of the time.
-In the same year he painted two portraits of her, counted as the most famous of Laikmaa paintings.

-From 1907 to 1909 he was mainly in Finland.
-1909 to 1913 he traveled to the major art cities in Europe.
+In 1904, the 38-year-old Laikmaa met the great love of his life, the 21-year-old Marie Under, one of the best-known poets of the time.
+In the same year, he painted two portraits of her, considered the best-known of Laikmaa's paintings.
+From 1907 to 1909, he was mainly in Finland.
+From 1909 to 1913, he traveled to the major art cities in Europe.
 He lived from 1910 to 1912 in Capri and Tunisia.
-From 1913 to 1931 Laikmaa worked as a freelance artist and art teacher in Tallinn.
+From 1913 to 1931, Laikmaa worked as a freelance artist and art teacher in Tallinn.
 Among others, his pupils included the young Alfred Rosenberg.
-1927 his only daughter Aino Marie (later Anu Kilpiö, died 1969) was born, a child of his model nicknamed "Miku".
-In 1932 Laikmaa settled in the vicinity of Taebla in Lääne County, on his farm in Kadarpiku village designed with a 7-hectare park, where he remained and worked until the end of his life.
+In 1927, his only daughter Aino Marie (later Anu Kilpiö, died 1969) was born, a child of his model nicknamed "Miku".
+In 1932, Laikmaa settled in Taebla in Lääne County, on his farm in the village of Kadarpiku designed with a 7-hectare park, where he remained and worked until the end of his life.
 Ants Laikmaa died in November 1942 in Kadarpiku, where he is also buried.
 Laikmaa remained unmarried all his life.
-His farm was opened in 1960 as a museum to his life and work.
+His farm was opened in 1960 as a museum of his life and work.

 Work

 Ants Laikmaa is best known for his pastel painting.
 He brought impressionism to Estonia, and often painted landscapes, mostly with sharp colors.
-His portraits of the intellectual and artistic elite of Estonia are also well known.
+His portraits of Estonia's intellectual and artistic elite are also well-known.
 He was also politically active.
 Above all, he promoted the training and promotion of Estonian art and was one of the founders of the Estonian National Museum (Eesti Rahva Muuseum) in Tartu.